NFB Camp Convention Adventures

 We will be taking small groups of children to Monkey Joe’s several times throughout the week.
 The cost will be $10 per child, which includes transportation on the local shuttle that runs up and down International Drive and admission to all the attractions at Monkey Joe’s.

 Children must be between the ages of 5 and 12, and priority will be given to children enrolled in NFB Camp for the week.
 Look for sign up sheets at the NFB Camp Registration Desk when you get to the convention.

 NFB Camp is under the supervision of Carla McQuillan, President of the NFB of Oregon, and a longtime member of the Federation.
-Carla is the Executive Director of Main Street Montessori Association, operating three Montessori schools and a teacher education program.
+Carla is the Executive Director of Main Street Montessori Association, operating three Montessori schools.
 She has directed NFB camp since 1996.
 Alison McQuillan serves as the activities and staff coordinator for camp.
 Alison monitors the daily programs, drop-off and pick-up, staff-to-child ratios, and ensuring that only parents and authorized adults are allowed into camp rooms.

 Each of the three camp rooms has a supervisor who is responsible for the activities of that age group.
 These leads are chosen because of their experience and demonstrated capacity to handle groups of children and workers.
 Other workers and camp volunteers are drawn from within the organization.
 We usually have a mix of blind and sighted teens and adults who work with the children.

 Michelle Chacon is a certified Orientation and Mobility instructor and a teacher of blind children.
 She will be available throughout the week to consult with parents and staff, as well as provide some individualized instruction for our campers.